 Seventy-five years ago today (Jan.
 19) in Sevierville, Tenn., a beam of rhinestone light shone down as a Smoky Mountain angel was brought into the world.
 In other words, Dolly Parton was born.
 In honor of the country music queen's birthday, here are just a few of the reasons we will always love her.

-Dolly recorded her first song, “Puppy Love,” at the age of 13 and moved to Nashville the day after she graduated from high school in 1964.
-Fifty years later, she’s sold 100 million albums and helped pave the way for countless women in country music.
+Dolly recorded her first song, "Puppy Love," at the age of 13 and moved to Nashville the day after she graduated from high school in 1964.
+Over fifty years later, she's sold 100 million albums and helped pave the way for countless women in country music.